 - Guide 1: How to Remove Locky Ransomware from Windows.

-- Guide 2: Get rid of Locky Ransomware from Mac OS X.
+- Guide 2: Get rid of Locky Ransomware on Mac OS X.

-- Guide 3: Remove Locky Ransomware from Google Chrome.
+- Guide 3: Remove Locky Ransomware in Google Chrome.

 - Guide 4: Erase Locky Ransomware from Mozilla Firefox.